 Named for its rattling sound when shaken, Cascabel means "rattle" in Spanish.

 The Cascabel is grown in the Mexican states of Coahuila, Durango, San Luis Potosi, Guerrero, and Jalisco.
 Sometimes this chile is confused with the Catarina chile, whose seeds also rattle when dried.
-The Cascabella has a conical shape and is smaller in size.
+The Cascabella has a more conical shape like that of a spinning top, and it is also much smaller in size.
 The Cascabel chile is also known as chile bola and rattle chile, guajones and coras.

 Recipes that include Dried Cascabel Chile Peppers.
 One is easiest, three is harder.